Skip to main content

 • A recognised bachelor's degree (in any discipline).

-• Five years of relevant work experience in a commercial or public service organisation related to banking, finance or technology.
+• Three years of relevant work experience in a commercial or public service organisation related to banking, finance or technology.

 Articulation pathways exist to the Graduate Diploma and Masters program if the student completes this program with a minimum WAM of 65.